Telcom Group is made up of three core teams, collectively focused on this single mission:

 Our tech division develops and deploys new connectivity solutions, helping us move the industry forward.

 We have a lot of great people at Telcom, and many more great partners and advisors.
 Here are some of our core team, responsible for building the company and maintaining its course:

 Group Systems & Automation

 Public Affairs & Corporate Operations

 At Telcom we are always on the look-out for talented new members for our team.
-Whether you are a coder, an engineer, a people person or anything else that you think will help us be better and happier as a team, check out our jobs page for more info.
+Whether you are a coder, an engineer, a ‘people person,’ or you have anything else to offer that will help us achieve our vision, check out our jobs page for more information.